autoreleasefool/hive-engine/README.md

 #### Options

-By default, a `GameState` will create a game with Mosquitos, Lady Bugs, and Pill Bugs enabled (for backwards compatibility).
+By default, a `GameState` will create a basic game with no additional options.
+You can enable expansion pieces and common unofficial rules through `GameState.Options`, as well as performance enhancements.

 Provide a set of `GameState.Options` to the `GameState(options:)` constructor to change which options you have enabled.

 #### API

-You can enumerate all the current moves available with `availableMoves` and `opponentMoves`.
+You can enumerate all the current moves available with `availableMoves`.

 To update the `GameState` with a given move, call `apply(_:)` which will mutate the state in place.
 If you want to explore various `Movement`s, you can undo a move with `undoMove()`

-For better performance, you can disable move validation with `requireMovementValidation = false`.
+For better performance, you can disable move validation with `GameState.Options.disableMovementValidation`.

 ---